hey-network/mainchain/readme.md

 This customisation is implemented by extending the internal `_preValidatePurchase()` function to add a check on `msg.value`.

-###### Whitelisting (TO IMPLEMENT)
+###### KYC

-The Token Sale contract only allows contributions from a set of whitelisted addresses, for KYC reasons.
-The set of addresses is a mapping `whitelist` of `address` to `bool`, which is populated by the Token Sale contract owner in batch before and during the TGE period using the `batchWhitelist()` function.
+The Token Sale contract only allows contributions from a set of authorized addresses, for KYC reasons.
+The set of addresses is a mapping `authorizedAccounts` of `address` to `bool`, which is populated by the Token Sale contract owner (and other authorized KYC verifiers) in batch before and during the TGE period using the `grantKYCAuthorizations()` function.

+This customisation is implemented by extending the internal `_preValidatePurchase()` function to add a check on `beneficiary`.
+Note that we do only check the beneficiary address, as KYC will be done on these addresses (not on addresses purchasing on behalf of other addresses).

+We also create a `KYCVerifierRole` based exactly on `PauserRole` and other similar access control contracts available in OpenZeppelin's standard library.

 Note that since KYC is an asynchronous process (requiring potential manual actions), the Hey TGE will be advertised publicly at least one month before contributions can start, so that interested participants can already perform KYC and get their address whitelisted.
 This way they can be sure that they can benefit from the 10% first-day bonus of the TGE, without a fear of suffering delay because of the process.